QCA Code

 Business Unit functional management and Executive Directors meet at least monthly to review ongoing trading performance, discuss budgets and forecasts and new risks associated with ongoing trading.

-Maintain the board as a well-functioning, balanced team led by the chair
+Establish and maintain the board as a well-functioning, balanced team led by the chair

 Application (as set out by QCA)

-The board members have a collective responsibility and legal obligation to promote the interests of the company, and are collectively responsible for defining corporate governance arrangements.
-Ultimate responsibility for the quality of, and approach to, corporate governance lies with the chair of the board.
+The board members have a collective responsibility and legal obligation to promote the interests of the company and are collectively responsible for defining corporate governance arrangements.
+The board should not be dominated by one person or a group of people, and each director must be able to commit the time necessary to fulfil their role.
+Ultimate responsibility for the quality and effectiveness of the board, lies with the chair.

 What we do and why